Batox History, Family Crest & Coats of Arms

 Batox Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Batox has been spelled many different ways, including Babcock, Badcock, Babbcock, Batcock, Badcocke and many more.

 Early Notables of the Batox family (pre 1700)